cmda-vr/documentation/summaries/learning-virtual-reality.md

 In VR we have to do the whole thing twice, each per eye.

 * Define one main camera.
-* Render from two cameras; Follow position and orientation of main camera but are slightly offset to the left and right.
+* Render from two cameras: Follow position and orientation of main camera but are slightly offset to the left and right.
-* Render to two viewports; separate viewports for the left and right rendering camers.
+* Render to two viewports: separate viewports for the left and right rendering camers.

 ## Unity3D
 Professional game engines have become a tool of choice for developing virtual reality.
 Unity3D is defacto game engine.
 Engine contains native support for VR rendering and head tracking.
 Oculus has Utilities for Unity.